 All Heidelberg University students must register their vehicle annually within the first five (5) days of their first class or five (5) days following the acquisition of a new vehicle.
 The annual fee for students to register a vehicle is $100.00 for residential students (living in campus housing) and $50.00 for commuter students.
 Failure to register a vehicle will result in a $75.00 fine for each ticket issued.
-Faculty and staff must register all vehicles driven to campus within the first five (5) days of their date of hire.
+Faculty and staff must register all vehicles driven to campus within the first five (5) days of their date of hire or five (5) days following acquisition of a new vehicle.
 Vehicle registration is completed by logging on to OASIS and clicking on the personal information tab.
 When you have completed your vehicle registration your parking hanger can be acquired at the Business Office.
 Please have your University issued I.D. with you for verification.
 The issued parking hanger must be hung on the inside rearview mirror so the numbers are visible from the outside of the vehicle.
 Purchasing a parking permit does not guarantee that a parking space will be provided.

 Temporary Parking Permit for Visitors